 A web project developed using easy to understand HTML, CSS, JavaScript and PHP source code.
 It is a demo website implementing a chat IFrame that allows users to interact with virtual assistants inside a web browser.
 This feature is very useful for websites owners who need to integrate a chatbot for any purpose.

 To follow along, navigate to webchatclt/WebChatClt/bot/index.php and webchatclt/WebChatClt/js/wcc_main.js in the sample project where the concepts are put into practice.
-The rest of the development focuses on general web design applications; Apache or Nginx must be installed and running to serve the project locally through your machine.
+The rest of the sample project focuses on general web design tasks, with Apache or Nginx required to be installed and running to serve the project locally on your computer.

 Conclusion